04 September 2024

 357 Magnum and 38 Special Handloads - Including Subsonic

 I've been tinkering with what little powder and primers I have but I have been able to pick up different cast bullets.
 The only two powders I have are HS-6 and Trail Boss.
 While neither seem to be especially suited to 38 Special and 357 Magnum, they can be used.
 The only small primers I have are Remington 5 1/2 "magnum" small pistol primers.
 They work just fine for what I'm doing with my revolvers and lever action 357 rifle.
 That said, if I find a good opportunity to buy up some Alliant Unique or similar powder, I will.
 I'm not sure I'll buy up more primer anytime soon since I just took supply of a new box.
 On a side note, if you attempt to replicate any of these, you are responsible for your own actions.
-I am not responsible for your actions since reloading can be risky if you don't know (or do know) what you are doing.
+I am not responsible for your actions since reloading can be risky if you don't know (or even if you do know) what you are doing.

 Also, this post will be a rolling update as I find stuff.